-Page 65: Under the section "What Dental Services Are Covered" the fourth bullet is deleted and replaced with the following:
+Page 63: Under the section What Dental Services Are Covered the first sentence in the fourth bullet is deleted and replaced with the following:

 • In-network coverage only for orthodontic services for children under 19, such as diagnostic procedures and appliances to realign teeth.
 There is a separate lifetime maximum^ on in-network orthodontic services of up to \$1,000 per patient.